Gov. Mifflin advances to PIAA Class 5A baseball final with win over Selinsgrove

 Grim allowed no hits, no walks and struck out one in relief in the seventh.

-Looking to be the first team from Berks to win the state title since 2010, the Mustangs, while proud of Monday’s win, are not resting on any laurels.
+Looking to be the first team from Berks to win the state title since Conrad Weiser 2010, the Mustangs, while proud of Monday’s win, are not resting on any laurels.

 “It feels good but the job is not done,” Jenkins said.
 “We got something to play for Friday.”